Dougal Perman, Executive Chair

 Originally a Glasgow native, she has first-hand experience within Scotland’s music scene helping to nurture and publicise local talent.
 She has since returned to home soil with a wealth of experience to help Scotland’s music industry excel.

-Hilary Goodfellow, Campaign Producer, Scottish Album of the Year (SAY) Award
+Hilary Goodfellow, Events Manager, Scottish Album of the Year (SAY) Award

 As Campaign Producer, Hilary is responsible for the operational delivery of the Scottish Album of the Year (SAY) Award, Scotland’s national music prize.